New Delhi, Delhi, India Guide

 Best Time to Visit

-The best time to visit New Delhi is during the winter months, from October to March.
-The weather is pleasant and cool, with temperatures ranging from 10°C to 25°C, making it ideal for sightseeing and outdoor activities.
-Avoid visiting during the summer months (April to June) when temperatures can soar to extreme levels.
+The best time to visit Delhi is during the winter months, from October to March.
+The weather is pleasant and cool, with temperatures ranging from 10°C to 25°C (50°F to 77°F), making it ideal for sightseeing and outdoor activities.
+Avoid visiting during the summer months (April to June) due to the extreme heat and humidity, and during the monsoon season (July to September) due to heavy rainfall.

 Transportation

-New Delhi offers a comprehensive public transportation system.
+Delhi boasts a comprehensive public transportation system.
 The Delhi Metro is a modern and efficient rapid transit system connecting various parts of the city and its suburbs.
-Buses are a ubiquitous and affordable option, though they can be crowded.
-Auto-rickshaws and cycle-rickshaws are readily available for shorter distances, but fares should be negotiated beforehand.
-Ride-sharing apps like Uber and Ola are also popular and convenient.
-While trams are not available, the extensive metro and bus network provide good coverage.
+DTC (Delhi Transport Corporation) buses are a widespread and affordable option, though they can be crowded.
+Auto-rickshaws and cycle-rickshaws are readily available for shorter distances, but bargaining is essential.
+App-based ride-hailing services like Uber and Ola are also widely used and offer a convenient way to get around.
+While there are no trams, the Metro and bus network provide extensive coverage.

 Airport

-Indira Gandhi International Airport (DEL) is the primary airport serving New Delhi.
+Indira Gandhi International Airport (DEL) is the primary airport serving Delhi.
 It is located approximately 20 kilometers (12 miles) southwest of the city center.
-Transportation options from the airport include the Delhi Metro (Airport Express Line), taxis, pre-paid taxis, and airport buses.
+Transportation options from the airport include the Delhi Airport Metro Express (Orange Line), taxis, app-based ride-hailing services, and pre-paid taxi services.

 Attractions